jolaf/RTR/README.md

 In particular, the following things were removed: `Show` mode, on-screen rendering, 8-bit grayscale mode, custom rendering modes, RLE data format, command line options, all obsolete code.
 The modern version only accepts a single parameter – output file name, and all it's doing is rendering a complete 208-frame 1600x1200 scene in 24-bit color mode.

-The output `.sht` file then can be converted to APNG with [`Convert.py`](https://github.com/jolaf/RTR/blob/master/Convert.py) and to MP4 with [`Convert.cmd`](https://github.com/jolaf/RTR/blob/master/Convert.cmd), which produces two files, [`RTR-H264.mp4`](https://raw.githubusercontent.com/jolaf/RTR/master/RTR-H264.mp4) and [`RTR-H265.mp4`](https://raw.githubusercontent.com/jolaf/RTR/master/RTR-H265.mp4).
+The output `.sht` file then can be converted to APNG with [`Convert.py`](https://github.com/jolaf/RTR/blob/master/Convert.py) and then to MP4 with [`Convert.cmd`](https://github.com/jolaf/RTR/blob/master/Convert.cmd), which produces two files, [`RTR-H264.mp4`](https://raw.githubusercontent.com/jolaf/RTR/master/RTR-H264.mp4) and [`RTR-H265.mp4`](https://raw.githubusercontent.com/jolaf/RTR/master/RTR-H265.mp4).
 The latter is lossless, but is not supported everywhere.
 The former is lossy because of `4:2:0` color encoding, and contains visible [banding](https://en.wikipedia.org/wiki/Colour_banding), but is widely supported.
 Lossless `4:4:4` encoding for H.264 is unfortunately not supported by most players.

 Full-scale APNG is too large to commit, so here's a single frame rendering, use `*.mp4` links above for full scale animation:

 ![Modern rendering](https://raw.githubusercontent.com/jolaf/RTR/master/RTR.png)